-Michael Strong holds a B.S. degree in Physical Education and a Professional Diploma after degree in Education from the University of Alberta.
+Michael Strong holds a BS in physical education and a professional diploma in education from the University of Alberta.

-He also holds an M.S. degree in Leisure Studies and Services from the University of Oregon. where he has been a member of the faculty since 1986.
+He also holds an MS in leisure studies and services from the University of Oregon. where he has been a member of the faculty since 1986.

-He currently directs the University of Oregon's Outdoor Pursuits Program and Outdoor Pursuits Leadership Training Program.
+He directs the University of Oregon's Outdoor Pursuits Program and Outdoor Pursuits Leadership Training Program.